The Inner Sky

 page 2 of 2

 Hans Cosman had a different approach.
 For him, too, the birth chart constituted the basic blueprint for someone’s fate and life, yet he emphasized that you should never use the planetary positions in your horoscope as an excuse for your attitude or actions.
 On the contrary, the self-knowledge that a horoscope can offer us, provides clues for further development.
 In this sense, he would even call astrology a road to liberation from illusion.
-This implied a viewpoint diametrically opposed to that of Jan Bakker.
-His approach provided insight in that illusion and provided room for movement.
+This implied a viewpoint diametrically opposed to the karmically determined view of Jan Bakker.
+Hans Cosman's approach provided insight in our personal illusion, implicitly referring in that to a room for change.

 By paying attention to the projection mechanisms involved in setting up the horoscope, he paved the way for this room for movement.
 He emphasized our inalienable free will, as well as the solo effort that road implied.

 Both viewpoints represent a familiar, valid aspect of our existence.
-However, during those classes, the relationship between them remained unclear, with the result that their approach of the horoscope remained ambiguous.
+However, during those classes, the relationship between them remained unclear, with the result that for me their approach of the horoscope remained ambiguous.

 Combined with the questions I mentioned in the Foreword (0.1), this confronted me with a tangle of interconnected enigmas.
 These are not inconsequential nor merely of philosophical interest.
 They are existential, which compels me to go more deeply into them.